sayashirley/olist-data-analysis/data_cleaning.md

   - `product_category_name_translation`: 71 rows and 2 columns

 - **Key changes**:
-  - Removed a total of 32 rows from `orders` dataset, reducing the number of rows by 0.032%.
+  - Removed a total of 32 rows from the `orders` dataset where the timestamps of Carrier Delivery Date and Customer Delivery Date were in reverse chronological order.
+These rows were omitted to ensure data quality for a delivery performance analysis.
+This reduced the total row count of the dataset by 0.032%.

-  - Added a column in `orders` to identify flagged rows where inconsistent timestamps are present.
+  - Added a column in the `orders` dataset to flag rows with inconsistent timestamps where the Order Approval Date is later than the Carrier Delivery Date.
+These inconsistencies are less severe, allowing flagged rows to be retained but excluded during analysis if necessary, ensuring the integrity of analytical results.